Auth-Blog-Project/Auth-Blog-Project/README.md

 ## About the Application

   This auth api will provide the backend for an app that will allow users to create posts on certain pages, assuming they have the proper permissions given their role.
 Admins will be able to create pages for other users to add posts to.
+We choose 'articles' as the resource name for all posts that are made on certain pages.

 ## Summary of Problem Domain